grantseltzer/blog/content/blog/bpf-cookies.md

 column = "left"
 +++

 BPF has a helper function called `bpf_get_attach_cookie`.
 It's available in bpf programs like kprobes, uprobes, and tracepoints.
-It can be very useful for many use cases so i'll be explaining how to use it, and going over a few examples from real code i've written.
+It can be very useful for many applications so i'll be exploring how to use it, and going over a few examples from real code i've written.

 A cookie is just an unsigned 64-bit integer.
 That's it.
 You can assign a cookie to a bpf program when you attach it.
 For example, here's code using the go `cilium/ebpf` library to assign a cookie to a uprobe: